Bingo-Norge-Collab/PlayCodeApi/README.md

 The running application with Swagger can be explored here:

 https://playcodedemo.development.bingo/swagger/index.html
-(Ignore the privacy error, need to add playcodedemo to the ssl cert..)

 You can also download and run the docker image from docker hub: